Xychic/CustomKali/README.md

 - [x] Add natural scrolling on touchpads
 - [ ] Set time zone to "Europe/London"
 - [ ] Edit grub theme
-- [ ] Set backlight brightness to 50% yb default
+- [ ] Set backlight brightness to 50% by default
 - [ ] Remove sleep option from 'Leave' screen
 - [x] Set closing lid to cause laptop to lock instead of sleep